Renzodef/HTML-CSS-JavaScript/README.md

 This framework is open source and allows software programmers to build desktop GUI applications using web technologies by combining the Chromium rendering engine and the Node.js runtime.<br>
 Electron is the main GUI framework behind several notable open-source projects including Atom, GitHub Desktop, Visual Studio Code and many others.

-## HTML and CSS
-It contains examples of JavaScript's interactions with HTML and CSS in a web page.

 ## NodeSchool
 It contains scripts related to the open source workshops that can be found in the website https://nodeschool.io/.<br>
 The aim of these workshops is to teach the basics of JavaScript and other things as Node.js and HTML.

+## Templates
+It contains templates of elements to use in other projects with interactions between HTML, CSS and JavaScript.